-Most Labs have such distinct features that they are very quick and easy to recognize.
-When considering the Labrador, there are only three colors that are recognized by the Kennel Clubs as being register-able.
+Most Labs have such distinct features that they are quick and easy to recognize.
+When considering the Labrador, there are only three colors that the Kennel Clubs recognize as being registerable.
 These are Black, Yellow, and Chocolate.
 While there are many other colors of Labradors in existence, they will be disqualified from any show ring.

-You can recognize a Lab by their clean cut head and full sized back skull.
+You can recognize a Lab by their clean-cut head and full-sized back skull.
 Their hanging ears usually flap over and are sensitive.
-One of the most recognizable features of a lab is their eyes.
-The trust and love you see in those soft depths is a blessing, and they should be treasured as they deserve.
+One of the most recognizable features of a lab is its eyes.
+The trust and love you see in those soft depths is a blessing, and you should treasure them as they deserve.

 Gazing into the eyes of a Labrador can be described as penetrating, loving, and intelligent.

 Once you gaze into a Labrador retriever’s eyes, you will know that they are a family dog.
 They have a strong instinct just to be part of the pack, which means family.